 For more information, please contact John Beckius, TSA Air Cargo Division’s Executive Director.

-Through the Known Shipper Management System, TSA identifies and approves the known shipper status for qualified shippers in the U.S. Carriers (indirect air carriers and air carriers) must comply with a range of specific security requirements to qualify their clients as known shippers.
+TSA requires aircraft operators, foreign air carriers, and IACs to conduct known shipper programs as required by their TSA-approved security programs.
+See 49 CFR parts 1544, 1546, and 1548.
+Through the Known Shipper Management System, TSA identifies and approves the known shipper status for qualified shippers to be able to transport their cargo on passenger aircraft.
+Aircraft operators, foreign air carriers, and IACs must comply with a range of specific security requirements to qualify their clients as known shippers.
 Shippers interested in transporting goods by air may contact their transportation service provider and request to become a known shipper.
 For additional information regarding the Known Shipper Management System, please email your inquiry.